Importing a Japanese Akita by Steven Takamatsu

 Another point you should know when importing a Japanese Akita is that you should not expect your show quality import will be better than a JA bred in the United States.
 Japanese breeders generally keep their best puppies for themselves, for other breeders they associate with in Japan or sell them to international buyers willing to pay exorbitant prices.
 They basically want to keep their best puppies for their own breeding programs and to show at their own AKIHO shows in Japan.
-If you have a good relationship with a breeder then you might be able to get the “pick of the litter” like our veteran branch and Board member, Akira Miyabayashi who is very good friends with the a particular kennel in Japan.
-You can also offer large amounts of cash to a Japanese breeder to get the pick of the litter.
-I will say that any breeder will tell you that a breeder’s pick of the litter does not always pan out.
-Sometimes, the one you least expect turns out to be the best dog of the litter when they become adults.
-So it is possible to get a great dog from Japan but it could be more by accident and upbringing (i.e., diet, exercise and grooming).
-Since demand for high show quality Japanese Akitas are low in the United States, it is generally easier to get the pick of the litter from any LA Branch breeder.
-Long-time member, Josie van Otterlo, received the first pick when she got her one year-old Sachiko, from veteran LA Branch breeder, Kenji Kawasaki.
+If you have a good relationship with a breeder then you might be able to get the “pick of the litter” like our veteran branch and board member, Akira Miyabayashi who is very good friends with the a particular kennel in Japan.
+You can also offer large amounts of cash to an overseas breeder to get the pick of the litter.
+Any breeder will tell you that a breeder’s pick of the litter does not always pan out.
+Sometimes, the one you least expect as the pick turns out to be the best dog of the litter when they become adults.
+So it is possible to get a great dog from overseas, but it could be more by accident and upbringing (i.e., diet, exercise and grooming).
+Since demand for high show quality Japanese Akitas are low in the United States, it is generally easier to get the pick of the litter from a North American AKIHO breeder.
+Long-time member Josie van Otterlo received the first pick when she got her Sachiko from veteran AKIHO breeder Kenji Kawasaki.

 LOST IN TRANSLATION/CULTURAL MISUNDERSTANDINGS

-We have one LA Branch AKIHO member who has managed to offend three different Japanese breeders due to a lack of cultural and linguistic knowledge.
+We have one North American Branch AKIHO member who has managed to offend three different Japanese breeders due to a lack of cultural and linguistic knowledge.

 IMPORTING JAPANESE AKITAS FROM OTHER COUNTRIES